 Hygiene is key.
 Sweaty yoga does not make us sweet-smelling roses.
 Save everyone the awkward conversation and please use deodorant.
 There are plenty of natural alternatives available in local health food stores.

 Work within your limits.
 There are so many levels in any given class.
 Your practice is about your body, so be okay with where you are at today.

 Keen for more info?
 See our FAQ below for all the deets.

 A few questions you might have before stepping into The O.M.
 Space for the first time…

 Q: I’ve never practiced yoga before.
 Which class should I take?

-We highly recommend beginners and new-ish practitioners start with at least ten Basics classes, regardless of fitness level.
+We highly recommend beginners and new-ish practitioners start with gentle flow classes, regardless of fitness level.
 These classes help you to build your foundations gradually and safely, with a focus on instruction and alignment.
 Also keep an eye out for our beginner’s courses that will run regularly.

 Q: What should I wear to a yoga class?

 Wear light, stretchy clothing that allows you to move comfortably.
 Remember a hair tie!
 You may get sweaty so please bring a towel and change of clothes.
-Yoga mats and towels are available for hire from reception for $2 each if you don’t have your own.
+Yoga mats and sweat towels are available in the studio if you don’t have your own.
 No shoes, phones, bags or glass water bottles are allowed in the studio space.
 You can leave your personal belongings in lockers provided.